-Cooling down

-Crews may cool down by carefully turning into lane 7 after their race, and then turning into lane 5 at the 500m marker only.
+Cooling down: Crews may cool down by carefully turning into lane 7 after their race, and then turning into lane 5 at the 500m marker only.
 Crews must travel in the racing direction only in lane 5 and must take care not to impede any races on the course, or to cross the finish line alongside a race.
 Crews impeding a race whilst cooling down will be disqualified.
+N.B.
+Cooling down is not permitted during the time trials.